Pricing

 What size excavator do I need to dig a pool?

-Most residential swimming pool excavations require a 4-8 ton excavator.
-A 5-ton mini excavator handles standard pools (up to about 8 feet deep) efficiently, while larger or deeper pools may require a small standard excavator in the 6-8 ton range.
-The specific size depends on pool dimensions, depth, soil conditions, and site access.
+Most residential pool excavations require a 4-8 ton excavator.
 In Southern Utah's rocky soil, consider sizing up one class for better productivity through the caliche layer.

 Is it cheaper to rent an excavator by the week?

 Yes, significantly.
-Weekly rates are typically 3-4 times the daily rate, not 7 times.
-This means you pay the equivalent of 3-4 daily rates for an entire week of access.
-For any project lasting more than 3 days, renting weekly saves 40-55% compared to daily rates.
-Monthly rates offer even greater savings for extended projects.
+Weekly rates are typically 3-4 times the daily rate — meaning you get 7 days for the cost of 3-4.
+For any project lasting more than 3 days, renting weekly saves 40-55%.

 Can I rent an excavator without experience?

 Yes.
-No license or certification is required to rent a mini excavator for personal or residential projects.
-Rental companies like BeeHive Rental & Sales provide operation training with every rental, covering controls, safety features, and project-specific techniques.
-First-time operators should rent the smallest machine appropriate for their project and allow 50% extra time for the learning curve.
+No license or certification is required to rent a mini excavator.
+BeeHive Rental & Sales provides operation training with every rental.
+First-time operators should add 50% to their time estimate.

-Need an accurate excavator rental quote for your specific project?
+Need an accurate excavator rental quote?
 BeeHive Rental & Sales has matched Southern Utah contractors and homeowners with the right excavation equipment since 1994.
-They'll ask about your project scope, digging depth, soil conditions, and timeline — then recommend the most cost-effective machine for the job.
 Call (435) 628-6663 or browse the excavator inventory to see what's available today.

 Ready to Start Your Project?